ancap-ch/from-en/pcm/Universally Preferable Behaviour/p03_ch03_01_existence_versus_non-existence.md

  I com ask dese rhetorical question becos dem dey in fact deadly serious.
 Clearly, a soldier fine cloth nor go fit change de way of a human being, any more than a cutting of his hair  nor go change am into a duck, a concept, or a god.

-“Ah,” you if talk say, “but de cloth/shirt nor be de right one becos you buy am for blend down select shop  – com wear de uniform of de soldier nor go fit make you resemble a soldier than to dey pretend to get a doctorate gives you a Ph.D”
+“Ah”, you if talk say, “but de cloth/shirt nor be de right one becos you buy am for blend down select shop  – com wear de uniform of de soldier nor go fit make you resemble a soldier than to dey pretend to get a doctorate gives you a Ph.D”

 De example nor dey correct, becos getting a Ph.D. or pretending to get a doctorate nor go fit change any of de moral rules dat you dey bring to for as a human being.

- “Well,” you may talk say, “but de different way dey is dat de soldier com get de moral rights dat are giving to him by de ordinary people, for de sake of  collective protecting  dem self and so on.”
+ “Well”, you may talk say, “but de different way dey is dat de soldier com get de moral rights dat are giving to him by de ordinary people, for de sake of  collective protecting  dem self and so on”.

 Dis com bring a very important point, which is de question of whether subjection go fit change every thing for life.